JiiT2020/csb_p1_v2/README.md

 ```bash
 ./setup.sh
 ```
-(If venv is not used, comment out rows 4 and 5 in setup.sh before executing it.)
+If venv is not used, comment out rows 4 and 5 in setup.sh before executing it.
 After the installation is completed, the db is pre-populated with a few polls and the service is accessible in http://127.0.0.1:8000.
+Note: using the pre-populated db is not mandatory, db.json is available for convenience.
+It can be skipped by commenting out row 10 in setup.sh.

 ## FLAW 1: A07:2017-CROSS-SITE SCRIPTING (XSS-injection)